 - Identifies, develops and implements areas that strengthen the core programs

-- Maintains a web of communication between SSC, principal, parents, teachers, via
+- Maintains a web of communication between SSC, principal, parents, teachers, students, and community members

 - The SSC consists of 3 students, 3 parents/community members, 4 teachers, 1 other staff, and the principal.